ScreenPyHQ/screenpy/docs/cookbook.rst

     "Talk less.
 Smile more." -- Aaron Burr in Hamilton

 Sometimes you only need logging when things go wrong.
-:function:`~screenpy.action.silently.Silently` gives you the capability to only log the important things when things go right.
+:func:`~screenpy.actions.Silently` gives you the capability to only log the important things when things go right.
 Everything inside of ``Silently`` is prevented from logging.

 Example: The following Action::